SS-GB: Plot

 Later, the British resistance bomb a "German-Soviet Friendship Week ceremony" to repatriate Karl Marx's remains from Highgate Cemetery.
 In response, the Germans impose martial law and detain thousands of Londoners, including Woods and Manning.
 Woods is detained by the Gestapo, and Sylvia is killed during an escape attempt.
 Kellerman uses his connections to secure Woods's release but forces him to sign a statement compromising Archer.

 Archer passes the atomic research film to Mayhew.
 Together, they travel to an English countryside, where they rendezvous with the American agent Daniel Barga, Barbara's husband.
 Barga and Mayhew negotiate a deal for the Americans to allow the King to enter the US in return for receiving the German atomic research.
 Huth arrives to arrest the group, but Mayhew makes an agreement with him and departs.

 The following day, Archer and Woods receive the comatose George VI from their German Army co-conspirators.
 They attempt to evacuate him to Bringle Sands in an ambulance, but it breaks down.
-Archer and Woods turn to Barbara for help, only to find that she has been killed by the Gestapo.
+Archer and Woods turn to Barbara for help, only to find that she has been killed by the Gestapo — who have made her death appear to be the result of a burglary gone wrong.
 With Mayhew's help, Archer and Woods manage to take the King to Bringle Sands to meet with a landing party of US Marines, led by Major Dodgson.
 Despite their efforts, the group is ambushed by Huth's SS forces and the King, Barga and Dodgson are killed.
 However, the King's rescue is a diversion for a larger American force to attack the Bringle Sands atomic research facility.
 The Americans obtain the facility's atomic research, equipment and several scientists during the raid, dealing a major blow to the German atomic research program.